simoniz0r/spm/README.md

 [![asciicast](https://asciinema.org/a/bH6EwI0SXEpvcSHQ0BRxOzafm.png)](https://asciinema.org/a/bH6EwI0SXEpvcSHQ0BRxOzafm)

 spm now has an AppImage release!
 To use the AppImage for spm, simply download it, `chmod a+x /path/to/spm-VERSION-x86_64.AppImage`, and execute `/path/to/spm-VERSION-x86_64.AppImage`.
+The AppImage release for spm has wget bundled in.

-Dependencies: coreutils, tar, wget
+Dependencies: coreutils, tar, wget (wget is bundled in the AppImage release)

 It is recommended that you use spm to install the AppImage or tar version of spm by executing `/path/to/spm -ai spm` for the AppImage or `/path/to/spm -ti spm` for the tar version.
 This will allow spm to upgrade itself when a new version is released.